-A courageous PT who just opened a his own Fee-for-Service PT Practice recently asked me the following question: “What source of marketing do you find brings in the most local new clients for you other than word of mouth (ie adwords, facebook, local news, etc.)?”
+A courageous PT who just opened a his own Fee-for-Service Physical Therapy Practice recently asked me: “What source of marketing do you find brings in the most local new clients for you other than word of mouth (ie adwords, facebook, local news, etc.)?”

-I’d like to say up front that my answer is simply based on my own experience, and what works in other cities or types of practices may vary greatly.
+I’d like to say up front that my answer is simply based on my own experience with my cash physical therapy practice in Austin, and what works in other cities or types of practices may vary greatly.

 Aside from word of mouth, my biggest sources of new patients are: